isomerpages/moe-nushigh/_studying-at-nus-high/The NUS High Diploma/Mathematics and Statistics.md

 ---
 ## Mathematics and Statistics

+The mathematics curriculum at NUS High School is built upon important mathematical concepts such as number and algebra, geometry and measurement, function and graph, as well as probability and statistics.

+Students will be able to apply these concepts in multiple ways using numbers, graphs, symbols, diagrams, and words.
+The learning process emphasises concept attainment through problem solving and reasoning, mathematical skills and tools, mathematical computation and modelling, and putting mathematics to work.

+In the Foundation Years (Years 1 to 3), students are given a broad-based mathematical study of algebra, geometry, statistics and trigonometry.
+These topics serve as a foundation for many modules offered in the later years.
+Pre-calculus topics such as functions will also be taught.
+Students must be familiar with the properties of functions, the algebra of functions, the graphs of functions, the language of functions, and the values of trigonometric functions.
+Simple concepts of calculus are introduced too.

+Students in the Specialization Years (Years 4 to 6) are required to read calculus at an extensive level that is comparable to calculus courses in colleges and universities.
+Vectors, numerical methods and mathematical proofs will also be touched upon.
+Students will also further their knowledge in pure mathematics and statistics.
+In addition, they have a range of electives to choose from to deepen their knowledge and widen their exposure.

+The Department offers both Major in Mathematics and Major with Honours in Mathematics.

 #### **Mathematics is the key to solving problems around us.**<br>
 Our students find out for themselves through their curriculum.<br>
 Find out more about the exciting journey our students go through in the [Programme of Studies](/studying-at-nus-high/the-nus-high-diploma/programme-of-studies/).